Emergency backstop guidance for installers

 Please also refer to the DNSPs’ emergency backstop webinars and resources at these links:

-This eLearning course is designed to guide solar installers through the new obligations for solar installations to be capable of being remotely turned off during system security emergencies.
+We also funded an eLearning course to guide solar installers through the new obligations for solar installations to be capable of being remotely turned off during system security emergencies.
+This was offered free of charge through the CEC from February 2024 to April 2025.
+Just over 1,100 accredited installers, designers and solar businesses working in Victoria completed the course.

 Guidance for installers